Isa-May/EmoArgumentPool/README.md

 The exact sources are:

-Markup : * Toledo, A., Gretz, S., Cohen-Karlik, E., Friedman, R., Venezian, E., La- hav, D., & Slonim, N. (2019).
+* Toledo, A., Gretz, S., Cohen-Karlik, E., Friedman, R., Venezian, E., La- hav, D., & Slonim, N. (2019).
 Automatic Argument Quality Assessment– New Datasets and Methods. arXiv preprint arXiv:1909.01007.

 * Swanson, R., Ecker, B., & Walker, M. (2015, September).
 Argument min- ing: Extracting arguments from online dialogue.
 In Proceedings of the 16th annual meeting of the special interest group on discourse and dialogue, pp. 217-226.